blackNoir2/front-end-chatgpt-clone/README.md

 # ChatGPT Clone Project

 This project was initiated by FAC (Founders and Coders), an organization dedicated to training individuals in software and web development.
-Our team, consisting of myself (Fran), Ciaran, Nas, and Prince, was tasked with building a ChatGPT clone.
+Our team, consisting of myself, Fran, Ciaran, Nas, and Prince, was tasked with building a ChatGPT clone.
 We successfully accomplished this task.

 However, recognizing the potential for further improvements and enhancements, I have decided to continue working on this project independently.
 Hence, I've forked the project to my own repository.
 Here's why: